trickv/trick.vanstaveren.us_jekyll/wiki/Projects_Open_Source_Banshee_Plugins_Lirc.md

 layout: wiki
 ---

+I haven't worked on this project since about 2006.
+But feel free to enjoy the code.

 This is a small plugin for the [Banshee Music Player](http://www.banshee-project.org/) and it works great.
 This code uses the [lirc-sharp](/wiki/Projects/Open_Source/Lirc-sharp "wikilink")